sarianne-peltola/final-project-final/README.md

 ## The problem

 The styling is unfortunately not yet finished.
-I run into problem with my styled components.
-The user can't click on the input field, it's probably somehow hidden due to the absolute/relative positionings.
-I have hard time changing the positioning without some of the effects disappearing.
+I run into problems with my styled components and the absolute and relative positionings which I finally solved with z-index.
+The styling will be developed more, same with returning something meaningful from the api.

 ## View it live